 In Spears' last hearing, Judge Penny officially overruled Jamie's objections and granted Spears' wish to appoint Bessemer Trust Co., a financial fiduciary (someone whose job it is to take care of money or assets for another person) as co-conservator along with Jamie, which seemed like another step in diminishing her father's power over her estate.
 That's another thing Thoreen tried to clear up.
 She claims Jamie's objections weren't because he didn't want to share power, but instead because he felt the distribution wasn't equal.
 "Jamie never contested or objected to Bessemer being appointed as his co-conservator," she said.
 "And at the last hearing, it was reported that Jamie was trying to get more power than his co-conservator, and that is completely inaccurate.
 What we were arguing is that Jamie and his co-conservator should have equal power, that was always consistent."

-Throughout this entire process, and even more so following Framing Britney Spears, Jamie has been widely criticized for what seems like a totalitarian hold over his daughter.
+Throughout this entire process, and even more so following Framing Britney Spears, Jamie has been widely criticised for what seems like a totalitarian hold over his daughter.
 But Thoreen argues that he doesn't have the keys — the court evaluates what's in Britney's best interest, and so far they've upheld the status quo.
 "The court investigator also interviews everyone who is involved in the conservatorship, and they do a deep dive to really study the conservatorship to find out what's going on.
 And what I can tell you is every year the court has kept the conservatorship in place," she said.